Amid68/Fake-News-Detection/data_analysis/ISOT_analysis/ISOT_analysis.md

     [('trump', 74287), ('said', 31156), ('people', 26024), ('president', 25800), ('would', 23461), ('one', 23014), ('clinton', 18094), ('obama', 17936), ('like', 17666), ('donald', 17244), ('also', 15246), ('news', 14211), ('new', 14201), ('even', 13700), ('hillary', 13692), ('time', 12799), ('white', 12798), ('state', 12543), ('via', 11408), ('media', 11068)]

-The vocabulary analysis shows that real news focuses more on institutional terms (government, states, party) while fake news emphasizes personalities (Trump, Clinton, Obama).
+The vocabulary analysis shows that:
+1. Real news focuses more on institutional terms (government, states, party)
+2. Fake news emphasizes personalities (Trump, Clinton, Obama)
+3. Both mention "said" frequently, but it's much more common in real news
+4. Fake news uses more informal language and includes terms like "media" and "via"

 Transformer models will need to be sensitive to these content focus differences, detecting when news emphasizes personalities over substance.
+The contextual embeddings in transformer architectures should allow them to understand these words in their proper context.

 ## 6. TF-IDF Analysis of Distinctive Terms

+Finally, I use TF-IDF analysis to identify the most distinctive terms in each dataset:

 ```python